College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-Located in the suburb of Hagerstown, HCC is a public college with a small student population.
-A Best Colleges rank of #949 out of 2,217 colleges nationwide means HCC is a great college overall.
+Located in the medium-sized suburb of Hagerstown, HCC is a public college with a small student population.
+A Best Colleges rank of #949 out of 2,217 schools nationwide means HCC is a great college overall.

-There were roughly 77 nursing students who graduated with this degree at HCC in the most recent data year.
+There were about 86 nursing students who graduated with this degree at HCC in the most recent year we have data available.
 Students who graduate with their degree from the nursing program report average early career earnings of $59,108.

 More information about a degree in nursing from Hagerstown Community College